wwu-webtech/ashlar/README.md

     lando php pattern-lab/core/console --generate

-To serve the Pattern Lab files locally, you'll need to run PHP directly on your machine (it won't work if you try to do it within lando):
+To serve the Pattern Lab files locally, you'll need to run PHP directly on your machine (do NOT prefix with `lando`; it won't work if you try to do it within lando):

     php pattern-lab/core/console --server

-Navigate to http://localhost:8080 in your browser to view the Pattern Lab standalone site.
+Navigate to `http://localhost:8080` in your browser to view the Pattern Lab standalone site.
 You can leave the server running by opening a new terminal window and running this command, which will allow you to continue working with other commands without needing to repeatedly restart the Pattern Lab server.

 #### Installing standalone Pattern Lab
 One thing I found helpful was to install a pre-made Pattern Lab twig edition separately from the whole Drupal installation, to have a different and more complete template to refer to.
 The easiest way to do this is to download one from [this page](https://github.com/pattern-lab/edition-php-twig-standard/releases)